 I, Amritha.
-N.P, hereby declare that this thesis, titled "Financial Innovations in Indian Banking Industry: An Evaluation of Innovativeness and Financial Performance of Selected Banks" submitted to the University of Calicut in partial fulfilment of the requirements for the award of the Degree of Doctor of Philosophy in Commerce is a record of original and independent research work done by me under the supervision and guidance of Dr. P. Mohan, Pro-Vice Chancellor, University of Calicut, and it has not formed the basis for award of any degree /diploma / associateship /fellowship or other similar title to any candidate in any University before.
+N.P, hereby declare that this thesis, titled "Financial Innovations in requirements for the award of the Degree of Doctor of Philosophy in Commerce is a record of original and independent research work done by me under the supervision and guidance of Dr. P. Mohan, Pro-Vice Chancellor, University of Calicut, and it has not formed the basis for award of any degree /diploma / associateship /fellowship or other similar title to any candidate in any University before.